 The 2017 Tour de France route has been revealed, and here is what is in store for the riders next July

-Dusseldorf, Germany, will host the Grand Départ on July 1, with the race also visiting Belgium and Luxembourg within the first four days before skirting down the east side of the country until the first rest day.
+Riders on the Tour de France start list will face another tough road as they arrive in Dusseldorf, Germany, which will host the Grand Départ on July 1.
+The race also visits Belgium and Luxembourg within the first four days before skirting down the east side of France until the first rest day.

 A transfer to the Pyrénées awaits riders ahead of the second week before the race heads back across the Massif Central into the Alps for a second time.

 But the race won’t be decided by a penultimate-stage summit finish like the past few editions, with a time trial around Marseille likely to decide who will take the famous yellow jersey to Paris.

 Tour de France 2017 dates and details

 Stage one: Düsseldorf (DE) 13.8km ITT

 It was announced before the 2016 Tour de France that the grand départ for the 2017 edition will take place on German soil in the city of Düsseldorf.
 This first stage will comprise of a short time trial, similar to that of the 2015 race, which started with a 13.8km TT around Utrecht.